 Following his baptism Jesus was given affirmation and the Holy Spirit and instructions (see Matthew 3:16–17) and having made a stand for God he became a target for Satan (Matthew 4:1–11).
 His knowledge of scripture kept him from being taken in by Satan, who used scriptures taken out of context to tempt him away from God's will.
 So he identified the ministry he had to fulfil and found God's strength to do it.
 We, being Jesus's followers, should expect to have similar experiences (John 15:20).

 In a few places the Bible uses the concept of Baptism to mean something unlike the ritual that it brings to our minds.
 In 1 Corinthians 10:2 Paul says that the Hebrews were "baptised into Moses" by following the cloud of smoke and passing through the Dead Sea.
 The concept seems to involve exercising faith and endurance and thereby becoming part of the people of God.
 This may clarify what he means by "baptised into Christ" in Romans 6:3 and Galatians 3:27.

 Mark 16:16 implies that baptism is more than symbolism, in fact salvation is incomplete without it—see Judgement.

 See also Judgement about the effect of C S Lewis's ideas on infant baptism.

-It is interesting that we associate baptism with naming in the word "Christening".
+It is interesting that we associate baptism with giving of a name in the word "Christening".
 Jesus was commissioned with his unique ministry after his baptism, and we too each have a unique ministry.
 God seems to respect and value individuality (Genesis 1:11–12, Genesis 3:21, Numbers 1:2, Isaiah 43:1, Revelation 2:17, Revelation 3:5).
 Space and time may be no more than ways of providing room for there to be many individuals who are equal before God.
 This idea seems to me to be a theological version of the Pauli Exclusion Principle in Physics.